 Prospective applicants should contact the Navy Recruiting Office in their local areas.
 This office can typically be found in the Government Pages of the local telephone directory.
 Applicants should specifically ask for the person in charge of Medical Officer Recruiting.
-Often, small recruiting offices will not have Medical Officer Recruiters, but can easily direct the applicant to the closest Medical Officer Recruiter.
+Often, small recruiting offices will not have Medical Officer Recruiters but can easily direct the applicant to the closest Medical Officer Recruiter.
 As part of the application process, interview appraisal from two Navy psychologists (active duty or civilian) must be submitted.
 Interviews will be offered at NMCP at an announced date (typically the last week in November).
 Applicants are encouraged to attend this in person interview opportunity.
 In the event that an applicant is unable to travel, Navy Recruiters will arrange for these interviews.
 At least one of the interviews should be face-to-face, while the other may be via phone.

-Prior to beginning the Postdoctoral Fellowship, prospective fellows are commissioned as Lieutenants (0-3) in the Navy Medical Service Corps and attend a five week training program through the Officer Development School (ODS) at Newport, Rhode Island.
-Upon completion of ODS, fellows are assigned to serve at Naval Medical Center Portsmouth, Virginia.
+Prior to beginning the Postdoctoral Fellowship, prospective fellows are commissioned as Lieutenants (0-3) in the Navy Medical Service Corps and required to attend and successively complete a fiveweek training program through the Officer Development School (ODS) at Newport, Rhode Island.
+Upon completion of ODS, fellows will typically attend Navy Medicine 101 in Bethesda, MD and then move along to assignment to serve and train at Naval Medical Center Portsmouth, Virginia.
 Fellows have a 3-year military service obligation following completion of the one-year fellowship.
 Continued service as a Navy psychologist beyond this initial 4-year commitment is an option.
 At the end of the fellowship year, fellows will be assigned to serve in one of a variety of positions in support of the mission of the Navy and Marine Corps, including work in stateside clinics or hospitals, overseas service, and deployment with operational forces.
 Unlicensed fellows are expected to complete licensure requirements in the state of their choice within 18 months of enrollment in this program.
-Annual minimum compensation here in the Portsmouth area is approximately \$72,000.
-Persons with family members and/or prior military service may receive more.
-Health care expenses are fully covered for all fellows and family members, and there are other financial benefits that go along with active duty service in the Navy, such as access to military exchanges for discounts on food and other goods, life insurance, and free access to a number of legal services.
+Annual compensation can be roughly estimated at https://militarypay.defense.gov/calculators/rmc-calculator/.
+Persons with family members and/or prior military service may receive more financial compensation than those without dependents.
+Health care expenses are fully covered for all fellows and eligible family members, and there are other financial benefits that go along with active duty service in the Navy, such as access to military exchanges for discounts on food and other goods, life insurance, and free access to a number of legal services.